gcarter89/allezAPI/README.md

-# allezAPI
+# allezPI
-This is a repository containing the latest release of allezAPI: a REST API for obtaining historic information about the Tour de France.
+This is a repository containing the latest release of allezPI: a REST API for obtaining historic information about the Tour de France.